Tony Grimaldi (businessman)

 Tony Grimaldi (born 27 February 1966) in Köping, Sweden, is a Swedish engineer, business executive, and President and CEO of Cycleurope.
-Since 2018, Grimaldi has served as the Chairman of the Board of Cycling Industries Europe (CIE), headquartered in Brussels, Belgium.
+Since 2018, Grimaldi has served as the Chairman of the Board of European Cycling Industries (ECI), headquartered in Brussels, Belgium.

 Biography

 Tony Grimaldi received his Diploma in Science in Mechanical Engineering from KTH Royal Institute of Technology in 1990 and continued his studies at the Stockholm School of Economics, from which he graduated in 1996 with a Master of Business Administration.

 Grimaldi began his CEO career at A.G.
 Johansons Metallfabrik in 1994.
 In 1996, he began his career within the Grimaldi Industri group, working initially as Operations Manager for several engineering companies.
 The following year, he became CEO and chairman of F.I.V.E.
 Bianchi S.p.A, Italy, where he worked until 2010.
 Under Grimaldi’s leadership, the Mercatone Uno–Bianchi cycling team was formed, winning the 1998 Giro d’Italia and the 1998 Tour de France with Italian rider Marco Pantani.
 That same year, Grimaldi and Bianchi introduced one of the first electrically assisted bicycles in Europe, in collaboration with Yamaha Motor Company.
 Grimaldi was also the initiator of Team Bianchi, which was formed in 2003 with German cyclist Jan Ullrich on the team.

 Between 2006 and 2011, Grimaldi served as CEO of Cycleurope France SA, France, where he began a collaboration with the French postal service La Poste, which was in the process of replacing its smaller fossil fuel-powered delivery vehicles with electrically assisted bicycles.
 The French business underwent extensive restructuring and launched a line of electric bikes under the French brand Gitane.

 Since 2010, Grimaldi has been President and CEO of Cycleurope, which is part of Grimaldi Industri AB.
 As CEO of Cycleurope, Grimaldi, together with En Svensk Klassiker, was involved in launching Skolklassikern in 2015.
 Since its inception, Skolklassikern has put over 200,000 children and adolescents in motion by promoting health projects.